 Laurence Zuriff, our Co-Founder and a member of our board of directors, is currently employed as Managing Director of our Donor Advised Fund.
-For the year ended December 31, 2022, Mr. Zuriff earned \$280,117 in aggregate compensation, consisting of base salary and equity compensation.
-Mr. Zuriff will be eligible to receive equity awards and benefits on the same general terms and conditions as applicable to employees in similar positions.
+For the year ended December 31, 2023, Mr. Zuriff earned \$247,047 in aggregate compensation, consisting of base salary and equity compensation.
+In April 2024, Mr. Zuriff notified the Board that he will not stand for reelection as a director of Xometry upon expiration of his current term at the Annual Meeting and will resign from the Board and any and all other positions he holds as an officer or director (but not as an employee) with Xometry effective at the Annual Meeting.
+While he remains employed by Xometry, Mr. Zuriff will be eligible to receive equity awards and benefits on the same general terms and conditions as applicable to employees in similar positions.